 Date: Mon Jul 19, 2004 1:06pm

-New Members: It is recommended you read from the beginning of the web archive, as previous
+New Visitors: It is recommended you read from the beginning of the web archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: I have developed heart and kidney problems

 was forced to slow down tremendously.

 great practitioner of Shanti and Reiki healing due to my distress over this

 situation.
 I have been in meditation on the Holy Names of both the Maha-Mantra

 and the Mantra Rajas for over 25 years.
 (Unfortunately, we are not taught

 by a couple of other practitioners that my heart chakra is "clogged" and

 I live a very simple life, but being a teacher

 sastric diet, follow my dosha recommendations and chant over 100,000 Holy

 Names daily, which means I am in active meditation over 10 hours a day.
 This

 is not the problem, since it has been daily routine for many years.